asommani/dq_artikelstammdaten/README.md

 - GTIN uniqueness

 #### Consistency
-- Dimension comparison (Grunddaten vs. Werksdaten)
-- Deviation > 10% classified as inconsistent
+- Consistency of dimensions based on comparison between Grunddaten and Werksdaten (deviation > 10% classified as inconsistent)
-- Unit consistency (e.g. cm vs. mm)
+- Unit consistency of dimensions

 ### Additional Data Quality Checks
 #### Supporting Checks (used in the dashboard)